GeoLog

 • Keep fonts simple.
 Avoid fonts that are decorative, italicised and have serifs, as they are harder to read by people with visual impairments.
 Fonts should be san serif and have distinct letters, such as Open Sans.

 • Avoid using too many colours.
 Colour is another way to communicate information; avoid using random or too many colours as it may distract from or obscure what you are trying to say.
-Use a limited colour palette (for example, use a maximum of four colours in a presentation) and avoid using rainbow scales; scientific palettes are available here.
+Use a limited colour palette (for example, use a maximum of four colours in a presentation) and avoid using rainbow scales; suggested scientific palettes are available here.

 • Practice using closed captions.
 EGU26 will feature AI-based closed captioning for all presentations, which attempts to capture a wide range of speaking styles.
 Improve your own captions and practice speaking slow and steady.